scottw-smartsheet/tungsten-plugins/pkpublish/readme.md

 A Tungsten Replicator Filter plugin to send primary keys of replicated rows to a RabbitMQ message queue.

-__NOTE: this filter plugin is currently under relatively heavy churn, and may not work corectly.__
+__NOTE: this filter works for us --  it may not work for you, in your environment.__
+Please submit an issue if you encounter any problems with it.

 # Dependencies